hundredplans/obsidian/learning-linux/git/git-index.md

 ## Commits, Branches and Merges
 - Commits are a version of the project at a specific point in time
-- Branches are seperate commits that are related to a previous commits
+- Branches are seperate commits that are related to a previous commit
 - Merges are combining two commits together into a new commits

 ## Blobs